kosekmi/quic-opensand-evaluation/README.md

 These scripts are used to parse the data of a measurement into pandas dataframes and analyze these data afterwards by generating plots with gnuplot.

+To run a measurement you can use these scripts: [quic-opensand-emulation](https://github.com/moonlight200/quic-opensand-emulation)

 ## Installation

 1. Copy the scripts to a folder of your choice (make sure they are in the same folder)